jysong1/PortfolioDesign/README.md

 PortfolioDesign
 ===============

 Portfolio website designed for VanillyCake.
-The gallery plugin --> http://fancyapps.com/
+The gallery plugin used --> http://fancyapps.com/